Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques and non-uniform magnetic textures

 \subsubsection{Two-dimensional effects in current-induced domain wall motion}

-Unlike in-plane magnetized nanowires, where DWs behave as quasi-1D objects, in perpendicular samples DWs act more like 2D membranes.
-One of the first observations on the influence of the 2D character on the CIDM in materials with broken inversion symmetry was the occurrence of a DW tilt.
-When DWs are displaced by sufficiently long current pulses, their end position is no longer perpendicular to the wire (at the energy minimum), but tilted at a certain angle \cite{Ryu2012} [see Fig. \ref{fig:Fig44-7}(a)]. \citet{Boulle2013} proposed that this tilting arises from the competition between the DL SOT and the DMI.
-Because the DMI energy prefers that the DW magnetization is perpendicular to the DW, the DL SOT acting on the DW magnetization modifies the DW angle [see also \citet{Martinez2014}].
+Unlike in-plane magnetized nanowires, where domain walls behave as quasi-1D objects, in perpendicular samples domain walls act more like 2D membranes.
+One of the first observations on the influence of the 2D character on the CIDM in materials with broken inversion symmetry was the occurrence of a domain wall tilt.
+When domain walls are displaced by sufficiently long current pulses, their end position is no longer perpendicular to the wire (at the energy minimum), but tilted at a certain angle \cite{Ryu2012,Baumgartner2018b} [see Fig. \ref{fig:Fig44-7}(a)].
+The fact that this tilt is visible at rest is a proof that domain wall pinning exists. \citet{Boulle2013} proposed that this tilting arises from the competition between the damping-like SOT and the DMI.
+Because the DMI energy prefers that the domain wall magnetization is perpendicular to the domain wall, the damping-like SOT acting on the domain wall magnetization modifies the domain wall angle [see also \citet{Martinez2014}].
 A direct consequence of this current-driven tilting is an additional deformation of the $v(J)$ curve at large current density.
-For DL SOT only, this gives rise to a velocity increase close to the threshold for domain stability given by $\tau_{\rm DL~max}= \gamma B_{K\mathrm{eff}}/2$ ($B_{K\mathrm{eff}}$ being the effective perpendicular anisotropy that incorporates the demagnetizing field).
+For damping-like SOT only, this gives rise to a velocity increase close to the threshold for domain stability given by $\tau_{\rm DL~max}= \gamma B_{K}^\mathrm{eff}/2$ ($B_{K}^\mathrm{eff}$ being the effective perpendicular anisotropy that incorporates the demagnetizing field).

-It was recently shown that the 2D character of CIDM can be exploited for DW manipulation.
-Since the DW magnetization is either aligned (BW) or perpendicular (NW) to the DW direction, the control of the DW tilt allows for setting the SOT efficiency by modifying the angle between the electric current and the magnetization of the DW.
-Using this approach, Safeer et al. \cite{Safeer2016} have shown that the current induced DW motion in the non-collinear geometry exhibits surprising features [see Fig. \ref{fig:Fig44-7}(b)].
-Namely, depending on their polarity (up/down or down/up), the DWs move faster for a certain sign of the electric current.
-This phenomenon links the polarity of the DWs with their direction of motion.
+It was recently shown that the 2D character of CIDM can be exploited for domain wall manipulation.
+Since the domain wall magnetization is either aligned (Bloch wall) or perpendicular (N\'eel wall) to the domain wall direction, the control of the domain wall tilt allows for setting the SOT efficiency by modifying the angle between the electric current and the magnetization of the domain wall.
+Using this approach, \citet{Safeer2016} have shown that the current induced domain wall motion in the non-collinear geometry exhibits surprising features [see Fig. \ref{fig:Fig44-7}(b)].
+Namely, depending on their polarity (up/down or down/up), the domain walls move faster for a certain sign of the electric current.
+This phenomenon links the polarity of the domain walls with their direction of motion.
 Therefore, by controlling the shape of a magnetic layer, one can control its magnetization reversal [Fig. \ref{fig:Fig44-7}(c)].